SakshamKapoor2911/MedInsight/README.md

 ## ⚙️ Running the Prototype

-The original, monolithic version of MedLama (which includes the 92% accurate AI agent) can be run locally.
+The original, monolithic version of MedLama (which includes the functioning accurate AI agent) can be run locally.

 ### Prerequisites